Environmental Management System

 |Reduction of specific fuel and energy consumption for own technological needs||All natural gas transportation subsidiaries||Reduced by 0.4 per cent|

-In 2014–2018, about 45,000 people received environmental training within the Gazprom Group.
+In 2015–2019, over 43,000 people received environmental training within the Gazprom Group.
 In addition, Gazprom holds competitions among the environmental units and experts of its subsidiaries.